 The Tribunal hears appeals, reviews, applications and enforcement proceedings under financial and consumer services legislation.

-The Tribunal hears matters in Saint John.
-It may hold hearings in other locations if it can be demonstrated that another location is more appropriate.
+The Tribunal typically hears matters in Saint John or Fredericton, but may hold hearings in other locations.

 The Tribunal’s mandate is to protect the public interest and enhance public confidence in the financial and consumer services sectors.
 The Tribunal provides independent adjudication and oversight in the financial and consumer services sectors.